Nevvulo/dankmemer.lol/README.md

 # Dank Memer's Web Dashboard

-This is the repo for Dank Memer's current Dashboard.
+This is the repo for Dank Memer's current website.

 ## Getting Started